 They may offer a more sessional approach.
 They are usually focused on children aged 2 years plus.

-Day nurseries are usually private providers catering for a broader range of children from ages six weeks plus, and provide more flexible daycare.
-They are often open all day and up to 51 weeks of the year offering the choice of either full-time or part-time care, to meet the needs of working parents.
+Day nurseries are usually private providers.
+They cater for a broader range of children from ages six weeks onwards, and provide more flexible daycare.
+They are often open all day, up to 51 weeks of the year.
+They offer the choice of either full-time or part-time care, to meet the needs of working parents.

-All Providers will have arrangements in place to support children with special educational needs or disabilities.
-Maintained schools, maintained nursery schools and all providers who are funded by the local authority to deliver early education places must have regard to the SEND code of practice: 0 to 25 years.
+All Providers have arrangements in place to support children with special educational needs or disabilities (SEND).
+Maintained schools, maintained nursery schools, and all providers who are funded by the local authority to deliver early education places must have regard to the SEND code of practice: 0 to 25 years.

-All providers will have a named Special Educational Needs Co-ordinator (SENCO).
-Childminders are encouraged to identify a person to act as a SENCO and childminders who are registered with a childminder agency or who are part of a network may wish to share the role between them.
+All providers have a named Special Educational Needs Co-ordinator (SENCO).
+Childminders are encouraged to identify a person to act as a SENCO.
+Childminders who are registered with a childminder agency or who are part of a network may wish to share the role between them.

-Aged three and over - There must be at least one member of staff for every eight children.
-This ratio increases to one member of staff for every thirteen children where the member of staff has Qualified Teacher Status (QTS) or level 6 qualification.
+- aged three and over, there must be at least one member of staff for every eight children.
+This ratio increases to one member of staff for every thirteen children if a member of staff has Qualified Teacher Status (QTS) or level 6 qualification.

-For further information on qualifications and staffing in day nurseries, pre-schools please see the statutory framework for the early years foundation stage.
+For further information on qualifications and staffing in day nurseries, pre-schools please see the statutory framework for the early years foundation stage (EYFS).

 Standards for the learning, development and care of children

-Day nurseries and pre-school must follow the statutory framework for the early years foundation stage when caring for under fives.
+Day nurseries and pre-schools must follow the statutory framework for EYFS when caring for under fives.